Graph sharing game and the structure of weighted graphs with a forbidden subdivision: Abstract

 \section{Abstract}

-The \emph{graph sharing game} is played by two players, Alice and Bob, on a connected graph $G$ with non-negative weights assigned to the vertices.
-Starting with Alice, the players take the vertices of $G$ one by one, in each move keeping the set of all taken vertices connected, until the whole $G$ has been taken.
-Each player wants to maximize the total weight of the vertices they have gathered.

-It is proved that for any class $\mathcal{G}$ of graphs with an odd number of vertices and with forbidden subdivision of a fixed graph, there is a constant $c_{\mathcal{G}}>0$ such that Alice can guarantee herself at least a $c_{\mathcal{G}}$-fraction of the total weight of $G$ whenever $G\in\mathcal{G}$.
-Known examples show that this is no longer true if any of the two conditions on the class $\mathcal{G}$ (an odd number of vertices or a forbidden subdivision) is dropped.
+In the \emph{graph sharing game}, two players share a connected graph $G$ with non-negative weights assigned to the vertices, claiming and collecting the vertices of $G$ one by one, while keeping the set of all claimed vertices connected through the whole game.
+Each player wants to maximize the total weight of the vertices they have gathered by the end of the game, when the whole $G$ has been claimed.
+It is proved that for any class $\mathcal{G}$ of graphs with an odd number of vertices and with forbidden subdivision of a fixed graph (e.g., for the class $\mathcal{G}$ of planar graphs with an odd number of vertices), there is a constant $c_{\mathcal{G}}>0$ such that the first player can secure at least the $c_{\mathcal{G}}$ proportion of the total weight of $G$ whenever $G\in\mathcal{G}$.
+Known examples show that such a constant does no longer exist if any of the two conditions on the class $\mathcal{G}$ (an odd number of vertices or a forbidden subdivision) is removed.
 The main ingredient in the proof is a new structural result on weighted graphs with a forbidden subdivision.